codatio/codat-docs/docs/integrations/commerce/square/commerce-square-setup.md

 Set up the Square integration to access commerce data from customers who use Square to accept payments.

 The following page explains how to set up both the Sandbox and the production integrations.
-[Test your Square integration](/integrations/commerce/square/test-square) explains how to use the Square Sandbox integration to pull sample data into Codat.
+[Test your Square integration](/integrations/commerce/square/test-square) explains how to use the Square Sandbox integration to read sample data into Codat.

 ## Supported environments